Wally Amos: Personal life

-Amos was married four times, most recently to Carol Williams.
+Amos was married five times, most recently to Carol Williams.
 He had four children: Michael Amos, Gregory Amos, Sarah Amos, and musician Shawn Amos.
 Amos lived in Hawaii from 1977 until 2018, and was again living in the state at the time of his death.
 He also lived in Columbia, South Carolina, where he was working on Aunt Della's Cookies until 2018.

 Amos died due to complications from dementia at his home in Honolulu on August 13, 2024, at the age of 88.